 - Once in the Shipping tab, scroll to Fulfillment/Dropshipping.
 Find Shipwire and click activate.

-Scroll to the top of the Shipping page (you are already on it) and refresh.
+Scroll to the top of the Shipping page (you are already on it) and refresh your browser.
 The Shipping Rates section will display the Shipwire connection.

 - Remove all the existing rates.
 To do this, click the hyperlinks (International Shipping, Standard Shipping, and Heavy Goods Shipping) and a menu will appear for each.
 At the bottom of it, click Delete rate (auto-generated rates must be deleted in order to allow Shipwire to calculate rates).
 Click Save.